heratyian/software-development-lessons/dpi-01/dpi-01.md

 * Much like Twitter, Airbnb, NYTimes, GitHub, and thousands of other companies, we're going to borrow David's (and, by now, thousands of other contributors') code.
 * This will let us skip re-inventing tens of thousands of lines of code and many years of learning.
 * We just need to learn enough of the Ruby language to be able to navigate Ruby on Rails, the framework. ("Framework" just means "a bunch of code we're borrowing".)
-* This will be our M.O. in other areas as well.
+* This will be our strategy.
 For example, we'll learn just enough of another language, CSS, to be able to use a CSS framework called Bootstrap to make our pages look professional.
 * In general, we will stand on the shoulders of giants.
 ---
 # Play the whole game
 * The crucial piece in finally making programming "click" is learning all the skills needed to deploy an application, not just one or two.
-I.e., we became full-stack developers.
+I.e., we became **full-stack developers**.
 * Most courses or books teach you one language or skill, but then you're left wondering how that fits in with the 99 other things you need to know in order to deploy an application.
 * Making a real, functional application was motivating!
 It gave me a reason to continue learning — to improve it, and to make my next one.
 * It gave me practical context to learn the stuff from CS courses that previously had no meaning for me.